We aim to widen participation and fair access and welcome applications from students of all backgrounds.

 Our use of contextual data is guided by a number of core principles.

-Contextual data will be applied to all UK domiciled home (by fee status) applicants for full-time undergraduate programmes, with the exception of the following categories of applicant:
+Contextual data will be applied to all UK domiciled home (by fee status) applicants for full-time undergraduate programmes who are taking level 3 qualifications for the first time.
+All other applications will be reviewed holistically and will be subject to individual consideration.

 EU-domiciled applicants will be considered on an individual basis, as comparable geodemographic data are not readily available for EU-domiciled applicants.
 EU applicants and their referees are advised to highlight relevant socio-economic factors and individual adversity in their personal statements and references.
 Where such factors are reported and evidence supplied, these factors will be considered by the relevant Academic School(s) when making the selection decision.